pinecypressfxd/pinecypressfxd/README.md

 ## Hi there 👋
-🧠 I’m currently a Senior Algorithm Engineer at AInnovation, working on Embodied Large Models.
+🧠 I’m currently a Senior Algorithm Engineer, working on Embodied Large Models.
 🎓 I earned my Ph.D. in Physics from Southern University of Science and Technology in 2025.
 🌎 Previously, I was a visiting scholar at UCLA, where I conducted research on AI applications in space physics domain.